Comparing Deer Consumer Products (OTCMKTS:DEER) & Aterian (NASDAQ:ATER)

 |3.00

-This table compares Deer Consumer Products and Aterian’s revenue, earnings per share (EPS) and valuation.
+This table compares Deer Consumer Products and Aterian’s revenue, earnings per share and valuation.

 |Gross Revenue